 The headline copy “Tell us how you get ready” prompts the customer to engage with their company, and the subheading using the phrases “customize a box” and “just for you” communicates the personalization they offer to customers.

 Reading an entire web page and still having no idea what a company does is frustrating.
 Don’t let your visitors—worse, your potential customers—feel that way.

 Instead, keep your website copywriting clear and to the point.
-Landing pages should focus on the value of the offer and let the user know what happens when they become your customer.
+As a rule of thumb, try to only use short sentences.
+Landing pages should showcase the value proposition you offer and let the user know what happens when they become your customer.
 Product pages should include descriptions of your products, the benefits and the features.
 And your homepage should explain exactly what your company sells—and how it benefits users.

 Drizly is a great example.
 Their homepage copy leaves no room for misinterpretation-- The company is an eCommerce website that offers quick alcohol delivery to customers.

-When you’re writing copy, being engaging is great, and so is being clever for the right audience.
+When you’re writing copy, especially with eCommerce copywriting, being engaging is great, and so is being clever for the right audience.
 But it’s important that whatever else you do, you’re always being clear.

 4. Stick to active voice

 This is a great way to keep your website copywriting clear.
 Avoid using the passive voice in any of your constructions, and instead stick to the active voice.